Kirkpatrick's Four Level Evaluation Model

 - Step 3: Behavior - (What changes in job performance resulted from the learning process? (capability to perform the newly learned skills while on the job)

 - Step 4: Results - What are the tangible results of the learning process in terms of reduced cost, improved quality, increased production, efficiency, etc.?

-Kirkpatrick's concept is quite important as it makes an excellent planning, evaluating, and troubling-shooting tool, especially if we we make some slight improvements as show below.
+Kirkpatrick's concept is quite important as it makes an excellent planning, evaluating, and troubling-shooting tool, especially if we make some slight improvements as show below.

-Not Just For Training
+Not Just for Training